Naimat

-Naimat is a Pakistani Drama Serial directed by Abdullah Badini and written by Naila Ansari.
+Naimat is a Pakistani drama serial directed by Abdullah Badini and written by Naila Ansari.
 The drama aired on ARY Digital.
 Zahid Ahmed and Sunita Marshall play the lead roles of Babar and Sara respectively.

 Synopsis

-Naimat is a story of Sara (Sunita Marshall) and Babar (Zahid Ahmed), who were a happily married couple, but the surprises of life brings a reason for them to get distant.
+Naimat is the story of Sara (Sunita Marshall) and Babar (Zahid Ahmed), who were a happily married couple, but the surprises of life brings a reason for them to get distant.
 The trouble in their happy life begins, when they learn that their 5-year-old son Bilal is suffering from a serious heart disease; and since then taking care of Bilal becomes the ultimate reason of Sara's life.
-Her full attention towards Bilal eventually results in her ignorance towards Babar.
+Her full attention towards Bilal results in her neglecting Babar.